MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 In AD FS deployments, the default stamp Directory Service is used as the identity provider.
 The default account to sign in with is azurestackadmin@azurestack.local, and the password is set to what you provided as part of the PowerShell setup commands.

 The deployment process can take a few hours, during which time the system automatically reboots once.
-When the deployment succeeds, the PowerShell console displays: **COMPLETE: Action ‘Deployment'**.
+When the deployment succeeds, the PowerShell console displays: **COMPLETE: Action 'Deployment'**.
 If the deployment fails, try running the script again using the -rerun parameter.
 Or, you can [redeploy ASDK](asdk-redeploy.md) from scratch.

 > [!IMPORTANT]
 > If you want to monitor the deployment progress after the ASDK host reboots, you must sign in as AzureStack\AzureStackAdmin.
 If you sign in as a local admin after the host computer is restarted (and joined to the azurestack.local domain), you won't see the deployment progress.
 Don't rerun deployment, instead sign in as AzureStack\AzureStackAdmin with the same password as the local admin to validate that the setup is running.